Artist Biographies – Sorted by Last Name – S – U

 His fashion and portrait photography has been published in magazines such as Vogue, McCalls, Esquire, Glamour, Town and Country, and Life.
 He was also in demand by record companies as a photographer and was the one who shot the famous cover photo image (as well as the other photos used on the record sleeve) for Bob Dylan’s 1966 LP Blonde on Blonde.
 His cover photo portfolio also includes images for Herbie Mann, Aretha Franklin, Carmen McRae, Wilson Pickett and many others.

 He’s been nominated for 4 Golden Palm Awards at the Cannes Film Festival (winning one for Scarecrow in 1973 and serving on the jury in 2004) and continues to work on projects – writing books and screenplays – to this day.
 In 2006, Genesis Publications released a limited-edition collection of Schatzberg’s photos of Dylan entitled Thin Wild Mercury.
-In addition, a new book on some of his earlier work was released in 2010 by Rizzoli titled Women Then.
-Photos featured in the book are from the period of 1954 to 1969, one of his most-prolific periods as both a photographer and film director, with another released in 2018 based on his 50+-years shooting album covers, studio portraits and concert photos from many of Bob Dylan’s shows (beginning in 1965 with shots taken at the era-changing Newport Folk Festival).
+In addition, several new books based on some of his earlier works have been released – one in 2010 by Rizzoli titled Women Then which features images from the period of 1954 to 1969, one of his most-prolific periods as both a photographer and film director, with another released in 2018 based on his 50+-years shooting album covers, studio portraits and concert photos from many of Bob Dylan’s shows (beginning in 1965 with shots taken at the era-changing Newport Folk Festival).
 Dylan By Schatzberg is available on ACC Art Books, NYC.

 Jerry’s work has been featured in over 23 formal exhibitions in galleries and museums worldwide, beginning in 1982 with shows in New York, Arles and Paris, France and, more recently, in 2005 at the San Francisco Art Exchange (featured in their “Hendrix” group show), three Bob Dylan retrospectives in Paris and London and a complete retrospective of his own portfolio in the “Jerry Schatzberg: Photographs” show at the Atlas Gallery in London in 2006.